ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 Future work could involve creating new input variables using complete data versions, as this study utilized minimal datasets.
 Studies like ⁸ could provide insights into incorporating additional attributes, such as hemogram results containing hemoglobin, platelets, leukocytes, lymphocytes, monocytes, basophils, eosinophils and other relevant parameters, observing their correlations to improve model performance.
 All that mentioned are improvements that can be made to increase the number of patients that actually died, as the model learned well from patients that didn’t die.
 One approach to look is that the prediction of dying can be costly and it’s best to be more conservative in complex health problems.

-> ⚠️ Ethics considerations: we underscore the ethical considerations in our classification and regression modeling approach for medical predictions.
-However, we recommend that future work delve deeper into analyzing potential bias and disparities within historical data, particularly related to gender, race and other protected characteristics.
-Furthermore, we suggest implementing a robust system for ongoing monitoring to assess the ethical and equitable performance of the models over time.
-Exploring model interpretation methods is advisable to provide clearer insights into decision-making, enhancing transparency and understanding.
-Additionally, protocols for disputes and appeals should be established, enabling individuals to question predictions perceived as unfair or inaccurate.
-These recommendations will strengthen the ethical integrity of future data science applications in the medical domain, while fostering more equitable and informed decisions for patients and healthcare professionals.
+> ⚠️ Ethics considerations: We underscore the ethical considerations in our classification and regression modeling approach for medical predictions.
+For future work, we recommend a deeper analysis of potential biases and disparities within historical data, particularly related to gender, race, and other protected characteristics.
+Additionally, implementing a robust system for ongoing monitoring is crucial to assess the ethical and equitable performance of these models over time.
+Exploring model interpretation methods is advisable to provide clearer insights into decision-making, thereby enhancing transparency and understanding.
+Furthermore, establishing protocols for disputes and appeals will enable individuals to question predictions perceived as unfair or inaccurate.
+These recommendations aim to strengthen the ethical integrity of future data science applications in the medical domain, fostering more equitable and informed decisions for patients and healthcare professionals.

 <br>

 ### References

-[1] JOHNSON, A.; BULGARELLI, L.; POLLARD, T.; HORNG, S.; CELI, L.A.; MARK, R. MIMIC-IV.
-PhysioNet, 2021.
+[1] Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2021).
+MIMIC-IV.
+PhysioNet.
 Available at: <https://physionet.org/content/mimiciv/1.0/>

-[2] CHO, B. J., KIM, K. M., BILEGSAIKHAN, S. E., & SUH, Y. J. (2020).
+[2] Cho, B. J., Kim, K. M., Bilegsaikhan, S. E., & Suh, Y. J. (2020).
 Machine learning improves the prediction of febrile neutropenia in Korean inpatients undergoing chemotherapy for breast cancer.
-Scientific reports, 10(1), 14803.
+Scientific Reports, 10(1), 14803.

-[3] XIANG, L., WANG, H., FAN, S., ZHANG, W., LU, H., DONG, B., … & FU, L. (2021).
-Machine Learning for Early Warning of Septic Shock in Children With Hematological Malignancies Accompanied by Fever or Neutropenia: A Single Center Retrospective Study.
+[3] Xiang, L., Wang, H., Fan, S., Zhang, W., Lu, H., Dong, B., & Fu, L. (2021).
+Machine learning for early warning of septic shock in children with hematological malignancies accompanied by fever or neutropenia: A single center retrospective study.
 Frontiers in Oncology, 11, 678743.

-[4] VAILLANT, A. A. J.; ZITO, P.M.
+[4] Vaillant, A. A. J., & Zito, P. M. (2021).
 Neutropenia.
-In: StatPearls [Internet].
-[S.l.]: StatPearls Publishing, 2021.
+In StatPearls [Internet].
+StatPearls Publishing.

-[5] HOSIRILUCK, N.; KLOMJIT, S.; RASSAMEEHIRAN, S.; SUTAMTEWAGUL, G.; TIJANI, L.; RADHI, S. Prognostic factors for mortality with febrile neutropenia in hospitalized patients.
-The Southwest Respiratory and Critical Care Chronicles, v.
-3, no. 9, P. 3–13, 2015.
+[5] Hosiriluck, N., Klomjit, S., Rassameehirun, S., Sutamtewagul, G., Tijani, L., & Radhi, S. (2015).
+Prognostic factors for mortality with febrile neutropenia in hospitalized patients.
+The Southwest Respiratory and Critical Care Chronicles, 3(9), 3–13.

-[6] PEREZ-FIGUEROA, E.; ÁLVAREZ-CARRASCO, P.; ORTEGA, E.; MALDONADOBERNAL, C. Neutrophils: many ways to die.
-Frontiers in immunology, Frontiers Media SA, v.
-12, p.
-631821, 2021.
+[6] Perez-Figueroa, E., Álvarez-Carrasco, P., Ortega, E., & Maldonado-Bernal, C. (2021).
+Neutrophils: Many ways to die.
+Frontiers in Immunology, 12, 631821.

-[7] BAHAWERES, R.B.; SALSABILA, M.; ROZY, N.F.; HERMADI, I.; SUROSO, A.I.; ARKEMAN, Y. Combining pca and smote for software defect prediction with visual approach analytics.
-In: IEEE.
-2022 10th International Conference on Cyber ​​and IT Service Management (CITSM).
-[S.l.], 2022. p.
-1–7.
+[7] Bahaweres, R. B., Salsabila, M., Rozy, N. F., Hermadi, I., Suroso, A. I., & Arkeman, Y. (2022).
+Combining PCA and SMOTE for software defect prediction with visual approach analytics.
+In 2022 10th International Conference on Cyber and IT Service Management (CITSM) (pp. 1–7).
+IEEE.

-[8] FERREIRA, E. V. d.
-P.M.P.L.
+[8] Ferreira, P. L. & de Paula, E. V. (2020).
 The clinical and laboratory characterization of patients with febrile neutropenia from the MIMIC-III database.
-2020. <https://www.prp.unicamp.br/inscricao-congresso/resumos/2020P17753A13505O2527.pdf>.
+Available at: <https://www.prp.unicamp.br/inscricao-congresso/resumos/2020P17753A13505O2527.pdf>.
 Online; Accessed on June 6, 2023.